Selenium dioxide: Properties

-Monomeric SeO_{2} is a polar molecule, with the dipole moment of 2.62 D pointed from the midpoint of the two oxygen atoms to the selenium atom.

 The solid sublimes readily.
 At very low concentrations the vapour has a revolting odour, resembling decayed horseradishes.
 At higher concentrations the vapour has an odour resembling horseradish sauce and can burn the nose and throat on inhalation.
-Whereas SO_{2} tends to be molecular and SeO_{2} is a one-dimensional chain, TeO_{2} is a cross-linked polymer.
+Whereas SO2 tends to be molecular and SeO2 is a one-dimensional chain, TeO2 is a cross-linked polymer.

-SeO_{2} is considered an acidic oxide: it dissolves in water to form selenous acid.
+SeO2 is considered an acidic oxide: it dissolves in water to form selenous acid.
 Often the terms selenous acid and selenium dioxide are used interchangeably.
-It reacts with base to form selenite salts containing the SeO_{3}^{2−} anion.
+It reacts with base to form selenite salts containing the SeO3(2-) anion.
 For example, reaction with sodium hydroxide produces sodium selenite: